simplecrawler/simplecrawler/README.markdown

 Fired when an alternate 400 or 500 series HTTP status code is returned for a request.
 * `fetchclienterror` ( queueItem, errorData )
 Fired when a request dies locally for some reason.
 The error data is returned as the second parameter.
+* `discoverycomplete` ( queueItem, resources)
+Fired when linked resources have been discovered.
+Passes an array of resources (as URLs) as the second parameter.
 * `complete`
 Fired when the crawler completes processing all the items in its queue, and does not find any more to add.
 This event returns no arguments.